What are the requirements for admission?

 How long should my statement of purpose be?
 What should it include?

-We do not set a word limit for the statement of purpose, but a typical statement of purpose is around 500 words and should include your research interests and goals at Chicago.
+We do not set a word limit for the statement of purpose, but a typical statement of purpose is under 1000 words and should include your research interests and goals at Chicago.

 Do you require a writing sample?